-This lovely cottage has been fully renovated to the highest of standards.
-It has a welcoming log burning, stove, 40 inch smart tv and wifi, and modern heating system.
+This lovely cottage has been fully renovated to the highest standards.
+It has a welcoming log burning stove, 40 inch smart tv and wifi, and modern heating system.
 W. M. Turner loved this village and painted the castle and river several times.
-Pictures of the views are placed above the comfy sofa.
+Copies of his paintings are above the comfy sofa.
 There is double glazing throughout.
-Guests receive a special Welcome Basket containg a selection of local specialities such as home made jam, local shortbread, beer from a Hetton, a Northumberland brewery, organic eggs,milk and more
+Guests receive a special Welcome Basket containg a selection of local specialities such as home made jam, local shortbread, beer from Hetton, a Northumberland brewery, organic eggs, fresh milk and more.

-The newly designed kitchen has all modern amenities. including full oven and hob, washing machine, dishwasher and coffee machine and its own breakfst bar.
-There is an attractive sunroom at the rear supplied with conservatory furniture.
-The garden is fully enclosed so is ideal for pet owners.
+The newly designed kitchen has all modern amenities - full oven and hob, washing machine, dishwasher and coffee machine and its own breakfst bar.
+An attractive sunroom is at the rear supplied with conservatory furniture.
+The garden is fully enclosed so ideal for pet owners.
 Pets are welcome and pet treats, dog towel, poo bags and water bowl are supplied.

-In the spacious bedroom guests will find a comfortable double bed with choice of duvet or sheets and blankets.
+The spacious bedroom guests has a comfortable double bed with choice of duvet or sheets and blankets.
 There is a second smart tv for relaxing viewing.
-The shower room has heated towel rail, illuminated mirror and is fluffy Egyptian cotton towels.
-Border Holiday Homes has special organic soaps made for each cottageby an artisan soapmaker in Berwick.
+The shower room has heated towel rail, illuminated mirror and fluffy Egyptian cotton towels.
+Border Holiday Homes has special organic soaps made for each cottage by an artisan soapmaker in Berwick.
 Hairdryer is supplied.

-Norham is known as the 'friendly village' and has a has four amazing shops, There is an award winning butchers, delicatessan and off licence shop, an artisan baker, a specialist fishing and gun shop and a very well equipped general store.
-The post office visits on most days and the mobile fish and chip van comes on a Thursday evening.
+Norham is known as the 'friendly village' and has has four amazing shops - an award winning butchers, delicatessan and off licence shop, an artisan baker, a specialist fishing and gun shop and a very well equipped general store.
+The post office visits on most days and the mobile fish and chip van visits on a Thursday evening.
 Two pubs are within walking distance of Turner cottage and good food and csk ale is available.

-The graceful Norham bridge take visitors across to the Scottish side of the river and the picturesque hamlet of Ladykirk.
-Guest might like to visit the stately homes of Paxton House about ten minutes drive away or the medieval wall of Berwick upon Tweed.
-A new attraction is coming soon to Duns as the new visitor centre is completed.
-It will celebrate the racing achievements of Jim Clark, the world famous world class driver.
+Graceful Norham bridge takes visitors across to the Scottish side of the river and the picturesque hamlet of Ladykirk.
+Guests might like to visit the stately homes of Paxton House about ten minutes drive away or the medieval wall of Berwick upon Tweed.
+A new attraction is coming soon to Duns (15 minutes) as the new visitor centre is completed.
+It will celebrate the racing achievements of Jim Clark, the world famous World champion driver.

 The historic villages of Ford and Etal with their castle and steam railway makes a great day out.